kevinli-webbertech/kevinli-webbertech.github.io/blog/md/courses/dev_ops/syllabus.md

 ## Textbook

 No textbook required.
-Slides and hangout is provided by professors.
+Slides and hangout are provided by the professor.

 ## References